heim-rs/heim/README.md

     to choose the exact information you want to get.

  4. Idiomatic and easy to use.

+## Technical notes

+`heim` API targets to compile with stable Rust 1.36+;
+but examples, tests and benchmarks are using [`async_await`](https://github.com/rust-lang/rust/issues/50547) feature, and therefore, requiring `nightly` compiler.\
+Of course, you can use `heim` without the `async` keyword, just be careful with the examples.

+`heim` is using `futures = "0.3"` and it is expected from users to understand how futures are working, how to use them and what differences there are between `0.1` and `0.3` versions.\
+It is not a project goal to provide any kind of information about how to combine `heim` with `actix`, `hyper`, `tide` or any other Rust crate.

+At the moment `heim` is not dependant on any async runtime, but it will in a future and most probably it will be a [runtime](https://crates.io/crates/runtime) crate.
+Users may want to consider that fact during the development.

 ## Platform support

 At the moment it is in **MVP** phase, which means that [Tier 1](https://forge.rust-lang.org/platform-support.html#tier-1)